beblueblue/Learning-Notes/readme.md

-# Learn to use git
+# Learn to be a Web Developer

-## Record learning notes about git and JavaScript
+## Record learning notes about front end development